-148 North Binkley Street Soldotna, Alaska 99669-7553 Phone (907) 714-8888 Fax (907) 262-9132 www.kpbsd.k12.ak.us
+148 North Binkley Street Soldotna, Alaska 99669-7553

+Phone (907) 714-8888 Fax (907) 262-9132

+www.kpbsd.k12.ak.us

+SCHOOL BOARD COMMUNICATION

+Title: Legislative Priorities

+Date: September 3, 2012 Item Number: Worksession

+Administrator: Steve Atwater, Ph.D.
+Superintendent of Schools ·

+Attachments: 2011 Legislative Priorities

+Action Needed X For Discussion Information Other:

+BACKGROUND INFORMATION
-SCHOOL BOARD COMMUNICATION Title: Legislative Priorities Date: July 26, 2012 Item Number: Worksession Administrator: Steve Atwater, Ph.D.
-Superintendent of Schools Attachments: 2011 (FY12) Legislative Priorities Action Needed X For Discussion Information Other: BACKGROUND INFORMATION Each year the board sets legislative priorities for our state and federal legislatures.
-These priorities detail our areas of greatest need where we feel that the federal and state legislatures can offer KPBSD assistance.
-Last year we were criticized for not petitioning the Governor (through a committee) to have one or more of our priorities included in the Governor's budget.
-This worksession is your first opportunity to review last year's list of priorities and to consider what you would like included on this year's list.
-The administration is also seeking input on which items you feel should be brought forward as a request to the Governor for his budget.
-Such a request needs to happen by mid-August.

-As we have done in the past, you will be asked to approve the FY13 list at your October meeting.
+Each year the board sets legislative priorities for our state and federal legislatures.
+These priorities detail our areas of greatest need where we feel that the federal and state legislatures can offer assistance.
+This worksession is your opportunity to review the administration's list of priories and to then add or subtract items.
+You will be asked to approve the revised list at your October meeting.